MrYsLab/python_banyan/docs/examples_intro.md

 ```

 ### external_message_processor
-Normally all incoming messages are handled within the component itself.
+Normally all incoming messages are handled within the Banyan component itself.
 If specified, message processing
-will be done outside of the component and act in a similar fashion to a callback.
+will be done outside of the component and act similarly to a callback.

 ```
     80	        :param external_message_processor: external method to process messages